-This bendy tube will give my body special medicine and other things my body needs while I am in the hospital.
+This bendy tube will give my body special medicine that will help me poop out the extra poop in my body.

 For my NG tube I can choose to sit in someone's lap or by myself.

 My big job is to keep my head and body very still while I get my NG tube.
 If I have a hard time staying still by myself someone can help hold my head to remind me to stay still.